EDITxrLabs/EDITxr/README.md

-# EDITxr: Extended Dimension Interactive Technology
+# EDITxr™: Extended Dimension Interactive Technology

-EDITxr is a multi-modal technology framework for spatial computing and the next-generation XR-verse.
+EDITxr™ is a multi-modal technology framework and infrastructure layer for the next-generation spatial ecosystem.

 ### The Ecosystem Architecture
-- **EDITxr Framework:** Standards for spatial interaction.
+- **EDITxr™ Framework:** Core standards for digital-physical spatial interaction.
-- **EDITxr Engine:** Proprietary authoring and rendering tools.
+- **EDITxr™ Engine:** Specialized authoring tools and rendering protocols for reality manipulation.
-- **EDITxr Verse:** Decentralized digital environments.
+- **EDITxrVerse™:** The decentralized digital ecosystem and destination layer powered by EDITxr™ technology.

 ### Project Status
-Currently in private R&D. This repository serves as the official timestamped origin for the EDITxr architecture and brand ecosystem.
+Currently in private R&D. This repository serves as the official timestamped origin for the EDITxr™ architecture, the EDITxrVerse™ ecosystem, and all associated proprietary protocols.

 ---
-© 2026 EDITxr.
+© 2026 EDITxr™.
 All rights reserved.
+*Built on open standards.
+Architecting custom spatial futures.*